webpack/webpack.js.org/src/content/guides/code-splitting.md

 The reason we need `default` is that since webpack 4, when importing a CommonJS module, the import will no longer resolve to the value of `module.exports`, it will instead create an artificial namespace object for the CommonJS module.
 For more information on the reason behind this, read [webpack 4: import() and CommonJs](https://medium.com/webpack/webpack-4-import-and-commonjs-d619d626b655)

 Note the use of `webpackChunkName` in the comment.
-This will cause our separate bundle to be named `lodash.bundle.js` instead of just `[id].bundle.js`.
+This will cause our separate bundle to be named `lodash.bundle.js` instead of `[id].bundle.js`.
 For more information on `webpackChunkName` and the other available options, see the [`import()` documentation](/api/module-methods#import-1).
 Let's run webpack to see `lodash` separated out to a separate bundle:

 ``` bash
 ...